kotenevmatvei/attachment-style/README.md

-- write unit tests?
-- generate and show pie chart on submit-button click
-- show type description on submit-button click
+- submit last question on submit-test click if its currently open
 - show download-report button on submit button click
 - come up with a pdf outline for the report
 - generate-report
 - make downloadable
+- write unit tests?
 - style
 - deploy 1.0.0!
 - refactor 1.1.0